undur/wonder-slim/README.md

 #### Bonus goal: Backport improvements to the real Project Wonder

-Development on this project will move fast and break stuff, which is difficult in Wonder, due to the large and complex user base and complexity of the framework.
-But whatever is learned from the cleanup and is usable and API-compatible will be backported to Project Wonder.
+Development on this project will move fast and break stuff, which is difficult to do in Wonder itself due to the diverse user base and the complexity of the framework.
+However, whatever is learned from the cleanup and code that's usable and API-compatible will be considered for contribution to Project Wonder.

 ## FAQ